Sammis Reyes: Professional American football career

-Washington Football Team / Commanders
+Washington Football Team/Commanders

 Despite knowing nearly nothing about football, Reyes applied for and was accepted into the National Football League's (NFL) International Player Pathway Program (IPPP) as a tight end prospect.
 He spent 10 weeks training and learning the sport at IMG Academy in Bradenton before participating alongside other IPPP players at the University of Florida's Pro Day on March 31, 2021.
 He received interest from several NFL teams there due to his athletic performance before accepting a three-year contract from the Washington Football Team on April 13, 2021, citing his residency in the Washington metropolitan area and his fit with the team's culture.
 Reyes became the first Chilean-born player in the NFL upon the signing.
-He was also selected by the Toronto Argonauts in the fourth round (34th overall) of the 2021 CFL Global Draft.
+He was also selected by the Toronto Argonauts 34th overall in the 2021 CFL global draft but never signed a contract with the team.

 Reyes made his professional debut against the New Orleans Saints in October 2021, where he played a limited number of snaps on special teams.
 He spent a week on the team's COVID-19 reserve list alongside several other players in December 2021.
 He finished the season playing in 11 games, primarily on special teams, where he recorded two tackles.
 During training camp for the 2022 season, Reyes suffered a hamstring injury and was placed on the injured reserve list before being released by the team with an injury settlement on August 23, 2022.

 Chicago Bears

 On October 18, 2022, Reyes signed with the Chicago Bears' practice squad.
+The Bears briefly attempted to convert Reyes to a defensive lineman.